 With Ireland as an enduring mine of inspiration, her new collection – Beware, Beware – traverses the history of women’s censorship and the gatekeeping of knowledge from women, focusing on the Irish Free State’s Committee on Evil Literature, which branded feminist books and educational material on women’s health and reproductive information as “obscene”.
 “While it seems like some time ago these injustices were endured, it echoes loud and clear with the decision to overturn Roe v Wade and the struggle for freedom endured by women in Iran,” Pierce tells AnOther.

 Pierce’s designs evoke Lagerfeld’s enduring connection with the haute couture bride, utilising textile and detail-driven techniques that bare an innocence, a cool sense of youth, intrinsic to the future of the burgeoning designer’s identity, and the legacy of the acclaimed Lagerfeld.
-Here, alongside images by Cecile Smetana and a film by Rei Nadal, AnOther speaks with Pierce about the meaning behind her sensitive new collection, and designing Alexa Chung’s look for the Met Gala.
+Here, alongside images by Cecile Smetana and a film by Rei Nadal, premiered exclusively here, AnOther speaks with Pierce about the meaning behind her sensitive new collection, and designing Alexa Chung’s look for the Met Gala.

 AnOther Magazine: Please can you introduce this collection?